-Symphonic Picnic was designed as part of a summer games festival in July 2016, called PlayTimesSquared.
+Symphonic Picnic, known more affectionately as "Shroom City", was designed as part of a summer games festival in July 2016, called PlayTimesSquared.
 The event was sponsored by the Times Square Alliance and New York University, and was featured by The New York Times, Time Out NY, and NYC1.

-Our goal was to create an interactive experience for multilingual, multicultural audiences in one of the most crowded public spaces in New York City: Times Square.
+As a group, our goal was to create interactive experiences for multilingual, multicultural audiences in one of the most crowded public spaces in New York City: Times Square.
+As an individual, I focused on transforming Times Square from a chaotic area into a place of comfort, and providing some sense of peace and relaxation through a meditative musical installation, known as the Symphonic Picnic.

 Taking into account the unique aspects of Times Square, as well as the issue of games for a global audience, an assortment of teams created eight playful, live-action games with different levels of difficulty and interactivity.
 My team, in our contextual inquiries, felt bombarded by the overwhelming sights, crowds, and atmosphere, all of which had driven us away from this iconic location in the past.
 To combat this, we focused our efforts on redesigning the very environment in which we were to inhabit, and to morph our users’ perceptions of Times Square.